opf/openproject/docs/development/style-guide/frontend/README.md

 #### State definition
-We can differentiate two types of states in an app:
+We can differentiate two types of states in our application:

 * Local: belongs to a single component.
 Includes mainly UI state.
 * Global: belongs the full app.
 This includes a shared representation of the backend queries and models, but also things like the current Route, logged in user and capabilities of this user.